Recital Scheduling Policies

 Students are responsible for creating their own programs and all printing costs.
 Programs must fit the University of Iowa requirements.
 Sample programs

-Following the recital, the program pdf must be attached to the Recital Report Workflow form in order for the committee to assign a grade for the recital.
+Following the recital, the program pdf must be sent to firstname.lastname@example.org in order for the committee to assign a grade for the recital.

 Faculty events are provided with official University of Iowa School of Music Programs, free of charge .